Charles Albanese

-Charles Michael Albanese (June 13, 1937 – September 20, 1995) was an American serial killer who poisoned three relatives with arsenic in McHenry, Illinois, from 1980 to 1981, in order to obtain their inheritance.
+Charles Michael Albanese (June 13, 1937 – September 20, 1995) was an American serial killer who poisoned three relatives with arsenic in McHenry, Illinois, from 1980 to 1981, in order to obtain their inheritance, bank funds, real estate, life insurance payouts and pension proceeds.
 He was sentenced to death in two separate trials and ultimately executed in 1995.

 Early life

 Charles Michael Albanese was born on June 13, 1937, in Chicago, Illinois.
-He was the elder son of entrepreneur Michael Albanese, Sr. and his wife Clara (née Kolasinski).
+He was the elder son of entrepreneur Michael Albanese Sr. and his wife Clara (née Kolasinski).
 Little is known of his childhood, but acquaintances would recall that Albanese was a "spoiled brat who always wanted to be a big shot", an ambitious young man who wanted to earn as much money doing as little work as possible.
 During the mid-1960s, he worked as a car salesman for Norwood Motors Inc., based out of Morton Grove.

 His first known crime occurred on February 1, 1965, when Albanese and an unidentified accomplice, posing as detectives, broke into the home of 61-year-old CTA bus driver Emmett Farrell and stole $160 from him.
 About a week later, using information provided by a neighbor who had written down his car's license plate, Albanese was arrested and positively identified by the Farrells as one of the burglars.
 Not long after, he was indicted by a grand jury for armed robbery and several counts of auto theft (the latter under the alias "Charles Romaine"), for which he was convicted and sentenced to five years probation.
 Following his conviction, his first wife divorced him after six years of marriage and moved away with their three daughters to live in Wisconsin.

-At some later point, he married his second wife, but little is known of their relationship.
+At some later point, he married his second wife, but not much is known of their relationship.
 While still legally married to his second wife, Albanese went on to marry Virginia Mueller in Las Vegas in 1972, during the Labor Day Weekend.
 The divorce with the latter woman was finalized the next year.
-His second ex-wife would file two more complaints against him in the following years: one in McHenry County for avoiding to pay $1,475 of child support in 1977, and another for non-support of a petition filed in Chicago in 1980.
+His second ex-wife would file two more complaints against him in the following years: one in McHenry County for not paying $1,475 of child support in 1977, and another for non-support of a petition filed in Chicago in 1980.
 Despite his legal troubles, Albanese was seemingly happily married, and due to his position as a president at the Allied Die Casting company (which was owned by his father), he earned an annual salary of $60,000.
 In 1978, Albanese and his family moved to Spring Grove, where he earned a reputation amongst his neighbors as a man who liked to flaunt his wealth and influence.
 It was estimated that he owned several expensive cars, including a Cadillac, and always took his wife and two daughters on annual vacations to either Marco Island in Florida or Jamaica.